The Copycat Perceptron: Smashing Barriers Through Collective Learning

-It is perhaps more instructive to visualize the overlaps \eqref{eq:q_ab_uv_def-1} in a block-matrix form.
-We can indeed write a $n\times n$ block matrix of the type where each inner matrix $\boldsymbol{\mathcal{Q}}_{ab}$ has dimension $y\times y$.
-Each of these matrices describes the typical 2-point overlap between students with two generic replica indices $a$ and $b$.
-The simplest ansatz that can be implemented, imposes a symmetry between the order parameters in the replica space.
-This would be equivalent to assuming that

-for the off-diagonal blocks of \eqref{eq:overlapmatrix_Blocks}.
-On the other hand, the diagonal blocks represent the average correlation between the students, which in general may depend on the topology of the interactions in the starting Hamiltonian.
-However, assuming a fully-connected topology of interactions as in \eqref{eq:HamiltonianCoupledPerceptrons}, it is natural to assume a uniform overlap between students $u\neq v$ in the \textit{same} replica $a$, namely

-where the diagonal term $\delta_{uv}$ comes from the binary nature of the weights.
-Due to the different nature of the replicas $a,b$ and students $u,v$, the two values of the overlap used in this ansatz are expected to be different, and in particular, $p\geq q$ due to the ferromagnetic coupling $\gamma$ in the Hamiltonian (with the equality holding at $\gamma=0$).
-The signal term $R_a^u$ describing the average coupling with the teacher vector, a replica symmetric ansatz on both replica spaces will imply
+The simplest Replica Symmetric (RS) ansatz imposes a permutation symmetry between the overlaps in the replica space, i.e. $q_{ab}^{uv}\!=q$, $\forall a\!\neq\! b$.
+The diagonal blocks $a\!=\!b$ represent the average correlation between the students, which in general may depend on the topology of the interactions in the replicated space.
+Assuming a fully-connected topology as in \eqref{eq:HamiltonianCoupledPerceptrons}, it is natural to assume a uniform overlap between students $u\!\neq\! v$ in the \textit{same} replica $a$, so that $q_{aa}^{uv} \!=\! \delta_{uv} + p \left(1 \!-\! \delta_{uv}\right)\; \forall a$ (the diagonal constraint $\delta_{uv}$ comes from the binary nature of the weights).
+Due to the different nature of the replicas $a,b$ and the students $u,v$, the two values of the overlap used in this ansatz are expected to be different: in particular, $p\geq q$ due to the ferromagnetic coupling $\gamma$ in the Hamiltonian (the equality holds at $\gamma\!=\!0$).
+As far as the \textit{signal} term $R_a^u$ is concerned, the RS ansatz implies $R_a^u\!=\!R \; \; \forall u,a$.
+A complete derivation of the explicit form of $\mathcal{G}$ in~\eqref{eq:freeenergy} under this ansatz is given in Appendix~\ref{app:MFTheory}.
+In the thermodynamic limit, the equilibrium behavior of the model is determined by the maxima of this free entropy, which are found by imposing stationarity w.r.t. the order parameters.
+In particular, the teacher configuration (i.e. the planted solution) corresponds to a free-entropy maximum with $R\!\simeq\!
+1$ (the strict equality holding at $T\!\to\!
+0$).